 I’ve written strategies and campaigns, re-imagined workflows, built intranets, managed apps and advertising, led rebranding efforts, designed websites and publications.
 I have experience in project management, staff management and development, media relations, copy editing, art direction, and have taught myself applications and coding in order to keep my organization moving forward.

 I have experience in bringing about digital transformation.
-Weeks after my transition off the print design desk, I was leading my newsroom in developing digital-first breaking news workflows.
+Weeks after my transition off the print design desk, I was leading my newsroom in developing digital-first breaking news workflows when newsrooms were just starting to understand the importance of “online.”
 I’ve been on Facebook and Twitter almost since they existed, jumping at the opportunity to create branded accounts for my newsrooms when upper management didn’t see the point.
-And when I saw a small staff struggling with wonky technology on my first day at a new job, I suggested migrating the entire organization to Google Apps for Business; a few months later, I was doing just that.
+And when I saw a small nonprofit staff struggling with wonky technology on my first day on the job, I suggested migrating the entire organization to Google Apps for Business; a few months later, I was doing just that.

-I have I’ve led rebranding efforts and implementation of a new website while working to transform the marketing mindset of an organization on the rise.
+I’ve led rebranding efforts and implemented new websites, once while working to transform the marketing mindset of a nonprofit organization on the rise.
 I’ve also led training and given presentations to help coworkers learn or best utilize emerging communications technology.

-I have written and executed strategic coverage plans for simultaneous operation of more than 45 branded social media accounts and mobile apps representing nine newsrooms located across the greater Los Angeles area.
+I have written and executed strategic coverage plans for simultaneous operation of more than 45 branded social media accounts, 27 mobile apps, and nine websites representing newsrooms located across the greater Los Angeles area.

 Still not convinced I should be working for you?
 Reach out, and I’ll gladly send you a reference list of people who have been/will be sorry to see me go.